nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Statistics is not machine learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Statistics is not machine learning.
 So let repeat this one more time:Statistics is not machine learning.
 But the truth is that statistics and machine learning are intertwined and can not be seen separated.
-So for a good understanding and basic knowledge of ML basic statistics knowledge is important.
+So for a good understanding and basic knowledge of machine learning, basic statistics knowledge is important.

 The question ‘What’s the difference between Machine Learning and Statistics?’ is a questions that occurs often and leads to heavy discussion among scientist.
 To get it straight: A very clear separation between machine learning and statistics is hard to make.
 Machine Learning is however more a hybrid field than statistics.
 Some answers on this question are: